Supply Chain Management

 They must, among other things, set up grievance mechanisms and report on their activities.

-From 2023, the law will apply in Germany to companies with more than 3,000 employees.
+Since 2023 the law applies in Germany to companies with more than 3,000 employees.

-From 2024, the law will apply to companies with more than 1,000 employees.
+Since 2024 the law applies to companies with more than 1,000 employees